simontegg/wriitngs/fairshares.md

  Fairshares is unashamedly complex compared to an LLC or worker cooperatives.
 Individuals may hold multiple classes of shares and share classes do not have equal relationships in governaance and financial stakeholding.
 Ridley Duff argues that the tensions between different stakeholders will land somewhere else if they are not made explict in the constitution.

  For example, a common tension between startup founders and early employees is the value that an employe contributes to an enterprise and their exposure to risk vs the employee's particpaton in any financial upside.
-These tensions are ususally negotiated case-by-case through share allocation vesting schemes, HR policies, performance reviews etc.
+These tensions are ususally negotiated on a case-by-case through share allocation vesting schemes, HR policies, performance reviews etc.

+  The key benefit that fairshares has the potential to reframe the offering to providers.
+Instead of offering providers a choice between a free service (accreditation), and premium service (unknown) in a freemium model, we offer providers paid *membership* and share in the business, or *sponsored* (the accreditation service to providers who have no budget).

+  Paid membership gives the provider:
+    - rebates from financial surplus
+    - a say in governance (appointing a board member etc)
+    - the knowledge that the platform is built to serve provider interests
+    - access to the sector intelligence features that we sell to agencies.

+  Paid memberships would not prevent us from offering tiered membership levels later with premium features later.

+  In comparison to a Freemium model a mebership offers its likely that:
+  1. We can begin offering membership as soon as we complete the accreditation flow MVP (November 2017).
+Compared to releasing premium features after we have finished phase 3 (July 2018 at the earlist)
+  2. Membership will have a higher conversion rate than a premium offering
+  3. Membership fees will likely be lower than a premium subscriptions

+  As an example with untested assumptions:
+   - assuming 70 new providers sign up a month
+   - a 10% conversion premium compared to a 70% membership conversion
+   - a premium start date of July, 2018, vs a membership start of November, 2017
+   - price of $25 / month for premium and $10 / month for

+  These give ~$3k of 2018 revenue from premium and ~$45k of revenue from membership fees,